SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Results

 \subsection{RQ6: Simulation Ability vs.\ General Capabilities}

 Finally, we analyze the relationship between LLM simulation ability and more general model capabilities by correlating performance on \textsc{SimBench} with popular LLM capability benchmarks.
-We collect performance data for eight models on five benchmarks representing distinct capabilities and calculate the Pearson correlation with their \textsc{SimBench}\ scores (see Appendix~\ref{app:correlation_plots} for detailed implementation details and scatter plots).
+We collect performance data for eight models on five benchmarks representing distinct capabilities and calculate the Pearson correlation with their \textsc{SimBench}\ scores (see Appendix~\ref{app:correlation_plots} for implementation details and scatter plots).

-We find that \textsc{SimBench}\ performance correlates most strongly with benchmarks requiring deep and broad knowledge-intensive reasoning, such as \textbf{MMLU-Pro (r = 0.94)} and \textbf{GPQA Diamond (r = 0.86)}.
-This relationship is weaker for chat helpfulness as measured by \textbf{Chatbot Arena ELO (r = 0.71)} and instruction following (\textbf{IF-Eval, r = 0.79}).
+We find that \textsc{SimBench}\ performance correlates most strongly with benchmarks requiring knowledge-intensive reasoning, such as \textbf{MMLU-Pro (r = 0.94)} and \textbf{GPQA Diamond (r = 0.86)}.
+The correlation is weaker for general helpfulness (Chatbot Arena ELO, r = 0.71) and instruction following (IF-Eval, r = 0.79).
 Crucially, the correlation is substantially weaker for narrow, specialized skills like advanced mathematics (\textbf{OTIS AIME, r = 0.48}).
-These results indicate that accurately simulating human behavior is a complex capability rooted in broad, knowledge-intensive reasoning, which aligns with the diverse social and behavioral topics in \textsc{SimBench}.
-The weaker correlations with Chatbot Arena and AIME show that neither general chat ability nor narrow problem-solving skills are sufficient proxies for strong simulation performance.
+We posit that accurately simulating human behavior is a complex capability rooted in broad, knowledge-intensive reasoning, which aligns with the diverse social and behavioral topics in \textsc{SimBench}.
+The weaker correlations with Chatbot Arena and OTIS AIME suggest that neither general conversational ability nor narrow problem-solving skills are sufficient proxies for strong simulation performance.